Amrtamer711/Shakespeare-Transformer/README.md

 You tore that hath us the will; poor youth,
 Your base label to mine once.
 Pity the shall
 Come again.
+# Resources:
+All necessary files such as paramteres, optimizer and scheduler are accessible [here](https://drive.google.com/drive/folders/1zlo9-kZu9F2_yjMHYHMatun9z84LKyZW) in the format [model]_[type].pt where model is the model name and type is either paramaters, optimizer or scheduler.

  [_Poor again._]